Seyud/AMMF2/docs/SCRIPT_EN.md

 1. **Installation Scripts** (`files/scripts/install_custom_script.sh`)
    - Executed during module installation
    - Used for setup tasks, file extraction, and initial configuration
+   - Can access all AMMF core functions

 2. **Service Scripts** (`files/scripts/service_script.sh`)
    - Executed when the device boots
    - Used for background services, monitoring, and runtime operations
+   - Supports file monitoring and status management

 ## 📚 Available Functions